 For a free legal consultation, call 800-537-8185

-Because pool accidents can unfortunately be pretty common, it’s important to know your rights.
-If there is a problem, like any accident, once everyone is safe you should consider gathering the names of any witnesses, taking pictures, and filing an incident report.
+Because pool accidents are unfortunately common, it’s important to know your rights.
 If the pool is liable, you may have a claim for:

 - Pain and suffering